 If you offered beer, wine and spirits the average price per drink would be $7 (approximately).
-You should then expect each guests will spend $28 each in a 3 hour period plus all applicable taxes.
-You will know your guests better than we will so ideally will know if they will drink more or less and what type of drinks they may choose.
-For a wedding of 90 guests we would suggest budgeting between $3000 and $5000 for an open bar.
+You should then expect each guest will spend $28 each in a 3 hour period plus all applicable taxes.
+You will know your guests better than we will so ideally know if they will drink more or less and what type of drinks they may choose.
+For a wedding of 90 guests, we would suggest budgeting between $3000 and $5000 for an open bar.

 What kind of taxes should we expect to pay?